-Section 5.5.3.1 - The area designated Secondary School on Schedule SP47 (a) permits the range of uses and shall be developed in accordance with the provisions of Section 4.9.6 of the Official Plan and this Chapter.
+Section 5.5.2.1 Elementary School Sites are identified on Schedule SP47 (a) in the general locations shown and shall be developed in accordance with the policies of Section 4.9.6 of the Official Plan and this Chapter

-Section 5.5.3.2 - The need for a particular school site shall be confirmed by the School Board as part of the approval process for the Block Plans.
+Section 5.5.2.3 The need for a particular school site shall be confirmed by the School Boards as part of the approval process for the Block Plans.
 The duration for which the site is reserved will generally not exceed ten (10) years from the time of registration of the plan in which the site is located.